AdnanKabbani01/CV-Scanner/README.md

 Contributions to enhance the functionality, improve performance, or fix bugs are welcome.
 Please fork the repository, create a new branch, and submit a pull request with your changes.

-### License

-This project is licensed under the [MIT License](LICENSE), which allows for modification and distribution under certain terms.
-See the LICENSE file for details.

 ### Contact

 For any questions, feedback, or issues, please contact me.